Light's Criteria Calculator for Pleural Effusion

 If your doctor tells you that there is a fluid in your lung, they don't mean a specific disease called 'pleural effusion' - there is no such diagnosis.
 Water in your lung is just a symptom of something else.
 But how does it get there?

-The fluid of ~10 ml in the pleural cavity is a natural and healthy.
+The fluid of ~10 ml in the pleural cavity is natural and healthy.
 Even in this small amount, it prevents unnecessary friction between the pleura and the lungs during regular breathing.
 The fluid is an infiltrator, coming from microcirculation vessels in the pleura and going to lymphatic vessels.
-It circulates all the time, but stays the same amount.
+It circulates all the time but stays the same amount.

 - Increase in the hydrostatic pressure in vessels

 - Decrease in the oncotic pressure in vessels